 The job ad will give you clues on what the school is looking for in a teacher.
 These requirements or details are the keywords hiring manager will be looking for in a resume.

 Review the requirements and if you have them, make sure they appear front and center on the resume.
-You can include the requirements in your objective statement or summary of qualifications.
-These sections are located at the top third of your resume and will be seen right away by the recruiter.

 You should also make the recruiter’s job easier by making your resume more readable.

 Here are 5 tips on how to make your education and teacher Resume easy to read: